Brazilians: Dispersal of races and colors in the country

 In the Brazilian census, respondents must choose their color or race from 5 categories: Branca, Preta, Amarela, Parda or Indígena, which can be translated to White, Black, Yellow, Brown or Indigenous.
 The answers are based on self-declaration.
 According to the census manual, the Yellow category is "For the person of oriental origin: Japanese, Chinese, Korean, etc".

 Considering that the Brazilian census is based on the racial self-declaration of the interviewees, the data may present inconsistencies.
 For example, in the 2010 census, especially in the state of Piauí, many people who had no Oriental origin for some reason classified themselves as "Yellow" in the census.
 As a consequence, Piauí and other states appeared ahead of the state of São Paulo when it comes to their Yellow proportion, even though it is historically known that most Asian immigrants, mostly Japanese, settled in São Paulo.

 Racial classifications in Brazil are fluid.
 Many Brazilians "change" their race throughout their lives.
 According to a study, in the analyzed period of nine months, between 2002 and 2014, 22.9% of Brazilians "changed" their race.
 For example, 19.6% of the people who said they were Brown in a first interview reclassified themselves as White and 8% reclassified themselves as Black in the second interview (only 72% remained Brown).
-These data come from the Brazilian government.
+This data comes from the Brazilian government.

 In the 2010 census, 47.51% of Brazilians classified themselves as White, 43.42% as Brown, 7.52% as Black, 1.10% as Yellow, 0.43% as Indigenous and 0.02% did not answer.

 The color or racial composition of Brazilians varies significantly from region to region.
 For example, in the 2010 census, 83.9% of the population in the southern state of Santa Catarina was classified as White, compared to only 20.9% in the northern state of Roraima.
 The table below shows the color or racial distribution in the Federative units of Brazil:

 Although most Brazilians identify as white, brown or black, genetic studies shows that the overwhelming majority of Brazilians have some degree of a triracial admixture, having European, African and Indigenous ancestry.

 São Paulo state has the largest absolute number of Whites, with 30 million Whites, followed by Minas Gerais, Rio Grande do Sul, Rio de Janeiro and Paraná, while Santa Catarina, where 83% of the population was classified as White, reaches the highest percentage.

 The cities of São Paulo, Rio de Janeiro, Porto Alegre, Curitiba, Brasília and Belo Horizonte have the largest populations of Ashkenazi Jews.

 Most East Asians, especially Japanese Brazilians, the largest group, live in São Paulo and Paraná.

-Northern Brazil, largely covered by the Amazon Rainforest, is mostly brown, due to a stronger Amerindian influence.
+Northern Brazil, largely covered by the Amazon rainforest, is mostly brown, due to a stronger Amerindian influence.

 The two remaining South Eastern states and Central-Western Brazil have a more balanced ratio among racial groups (around 50% White, 43% Pardo, 5% Black, 1% Yellow (East Asian)/Amerindian).